Winter Furnace Safety Checklist Texas 2025: Essential Cold Weather Protection Guide

 Q: How often should I test my carbon monoxide detectors?
 A: Test monthly using the test button, replace batteries every 6 months, and replace the entire unit every 7 years.
 Smart detectors can perform automatic self-tests.

 Q: What should I do if I smell gas near my furnace?
-A: Evacuate immediately, do not use electrical switches or phones inside, call your gas company emergency line from outside, and do not re-enter until cleared by professionals.
+A: Evacuate immediately, don’t use electrical switches or phones inside, call your gas company emergency line from outside, and don’t re-enter until cleared by professionals.

 Q: Can I use my fireplace if my furnace isn’t working?
 A: Only if the chimney has been professionally inspected within the past year and you have working CO detectors.
 Never burn anything other than seasoned hardwood.